akibahmed229/nixos/README.md

 4. [FAQ](#4-faq)
 5. [File Structure](#5-file-structure)

-# 1. NixOS Btrfs Installation Guide
+# 1. Btrfs Installation My version of NixOS

 This guide provides step-by-step instructions for installing NixOS on a Btrfs filesystem using a copy-on-write (CoW) approach for Linux systems.